 We took a deep breath.
 How could you live in a house with new extension, next to an old area with crumbling walls?
 Not possible.

 So the next few posts are about what makes this a 2020 modern house.
-Let’s start with the walls.
+Let’s start with our walls.

-Every wall in the house is now fully insulated to the highest R rating, and put back together with brand new giprock, primer and professionally painted in lovely Dulux Lexicon Half.
+Every wall in the house is now fully insulated to the highest R rating, and put back together with brand new gyprock, a coat of primer and painted in Dulux Lexicon Half.
+This is a fresher white but only in the kitchen due to the match we needed for our kitchen cabinets.

 Unlike some modern houses, this house never had cedar ceilings in the original section, so nothing has been created where it wasn’t before.
 This means, we haven’t covered any beams or timber elements with plaster walls, although this is a trend for some who wish to white-out the Sydney School character.